-Aside from the side effects that can occur when using prescription steroids creams and ointments, many individuals simply prefer a natural option when it comes to skin care.
+Aside from the side effects that can occur when using prescription steroid creams and ointments, many individuals simply prefer a natural option when it comes to skincare.

 What’s more, is that according to reports by Environment California, The Environmental Working Group, and Friends of the Earth, skin lotion and some other beauty products (makeup, shampoo, nail polish, and more) all contain chemicals that lack safety data.

 It’s no wonder that more and more individuals are turning toward natural lotions and beauty products.

 And many of them with dry, itchy skin are finding that CBD is doing wonders for their skin.

 How Can Cannabinoids (Like CBD) Help with Dry, Itchy Skin?